The Massacre

 Me: Double bollocks.

-As the plot thickens on-screen, I sense Sue’s growing discontentment with the story.
+As the plot thickens, I can sense Sue’s growing discontentment.

 Because this is a recon, Steven looks permanently confused.
-There is one puzzled expression in particular that is repeatedly used to illustrate his bemusement (see right), and it reassured us both that it’s perfectly OK to be completely baffled as the story unfolds.
+There’s one puzzled expression in particular that’s repeatedly used to illustrate his bemusement, and it reassures us both it’s perfectly okay to be baffled.
+So I baffle my wife some more.

-Me: So what do you make of the new companion?
+Me: What do you think of the new companion?

 Me: Of course she is.
 Haven’t you worked out how this show works yet?
-Either they replace a departing companion in the very same story (like Steven replacing Ian at the end of The Chase), or they do it in the very next one (like Vicki replacing Susan in The One with the Crashed Spaceship and the Bloke Pretending to be an Alien).
-That’s generally how it works.
+Either they replace a departing companion in the same story, like when Steven took over from Ian at the end of The Chase, or they do it in the next one, like when Vicki replaced Susan.
+That’s how it works.

-Sue: Her accent might get on my nerves after a while.
+Sue: Her accent will probably get on my nerves after a while.
 We’ll have to wait and see.
 What’s her name again?

 Me: Anne.
 Anne Chaplet.